 "Pseudo-MPEC" for A/2017 U1 = 1I = ʻOumuamua

-Those looking for the "usual" pseudo-MPEC listing observations, orbital elements, and ephemerides should click here.
-(Updated July 2018 to include a batch of Hubble, CFHT, Clay telescope, and other previously unreleased astrometry.
+You can click here for the "usual" pseudo-MPEC listing observations, orbital elements, and ephemerides.
+(Which was updated July 2018 to include a batch of Hubble, CFHT, Clay telescope, and other previously unreleased astrometry.
 The following is aimed at a more general audience, to answer some of the questions I've had aimed at me regarding this object.